Snowflake-Labs/sfquickstarts/site/sfguides/src/secure_your_organizations_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 ### Prerequisites
-- For this lab you will need a Sigma free trial, which you can access here: sigmacomputing.com/free-trial-hol.
+- For this lab you will need a Sigma free trial, which you can access here: [sigmacomputing.com/free-trial-hol](sigmacomputing.com/free-trial-hol).
 The password is sigma.
 For detailed instructions on getting set up, see section 1, Connecting to Sigma.

-- It is recommended you have access to a Snowflake environment with ACCOUNTADMIN permissions, but is not required to complete this lab
+- It is recommended you have access to a Snowflake environment, but is not required to complete this lab